bank-vaults/bank-vaults/charts/vault/README.md

 provided under this option will be converted to JSON for the final vault `config.json` file.

+Please also note that scaling to more than 1 replicas can be made successfully only with a configured HA Storage backend.
+By default this chart uses `file` backend, which is not HA.

 > See https://www.vaultproject.io/docs/configuration/ for more information.

 ## Installing the Chart